wordpress-mobile/WordPress-Android/CONTRIBUTING.md

 Note: `release/x.y` or `hotfix/x.y.z` will be merged back in `master` just after a new version is released.
 A new tag will be created and pushed at the same time.

 [git-flow]: http://nvie.com/posts/a-successful-git-branching-model/

+# Contribute to translations

+We use a tool called GlotPress to manage translations.
+The WordPress-Android GlotPress instance lives here: https://translate.wordpress.org/projects/android/dev - to add new translations or fix existing ones, you first need to create an account there.